As if the world of content marketing needs more acronyms, we’re now faced with the real-world dilemma of HTTP and HTTPS.

 Easy 4-Step Process

-HTTPS redirection is simple.
-For safer data and secure connection, here’s what you need to do to redirect a URL.
+An HTTPS redirect is simple.
+For safer data and a secure connection, here’s what you need to do to redirect an HTTP URL.

 1. Buy an SSL Certificate